-Our multidisciplinary team of physicians, rehabilitation therapists and nurses is committed to providing comprehensive services for joint preservation, resurfacing, reconstruction and partial or total joint replacement.
+Our multidisciplinary team of physicians, rehabilitation therapists, physiatrists, and nurses is committed to providing comprehensive services for joint preservation, resurfacing, reconstruction and partial or total joint replacement.
 A wide range of joint repair and replacement options are available, including:

 - Hip replacement (total joint replacement)

 - Hip resurfacing

 - Hip fracture repair